frameworklori/lori-framework-site/docs/Intellectual_Attribution.md

 > “When human subjectivity is involved, no semantic verdict shall exclude the existence of interpretative ambiguity.”
 > — *Lori Chingfang Suzuki*, May 2025

 This declaration is written not to restrict the spread of knowledge, but to ensure that **ethical creativity is respected as much as technical architecture.**

 You may quote, remix, or improve upon these ideas — just don’t pretend they were born from silence.
+> This framework was designed to prioritize ethical clarity over personal attribution.
+> The author's identity remains intentionally undisclosed to maintain philosophical neutrality and universal application.

 ---